elixir-bridge/elixir-bridge.github.io/02_Suggestotron/18-setting-the-default-page.markdown

 Explanation

-`get "/", TopicController, :index` is a Phoenix route that tells the app when a GET request comes in for the root of the site (that is, the domain without anything after the /), to user the `TopicController` and the `:index` method.
+`get "/", TopicController, :index` is a Phoenix route that tells the app when a GET request comes in for the root of the site (that is, the domain without anything after the /), to use the `TopicController` and the `:index` method.
 The `index` method is the topics list page.

 Phoenix routes control how URLs get matched with the code on the server.
 It's similar to how houses and apartments have addresses.
 You can think of each controller as a street, and each method in that controller as a house.